Pattern Avoidance in Poset Permutations: 132- versus 123-avoiding poset permutations: An Injection

-Of course, there may be non-trivial relations between the length three patterns as well; a foundational result of classical permutation pattern avoidance is that there are as many $123$-avoiding permutations in $S_n$ as there are $132$-avoiding permutations.
-This has been proved in many ways, for instance in \cite[pp.~242-243]{knuth1} and \cite[pp.~60-61]{knuth2}, \cite{richards}, \cite{krattenthaler}, etc., but perhaps the simplest proof is due to Simion and Schmidt~\cite{simion}.
-One may naturally ask if the same is true of permutations on~$\mathbb{B}_n$.
-We answer in the negative for~$n \geq 3$ by extending the proof of Simion and Schmidt and exactly classifying those posets for which $123$ and $132$ are Wilf equivalent patterns.
+A foundational result of classical permutation pattern avoidance is that there are as many $123$-avoiding permutations in $S_n$ as there are $132$-avoiding permutations, which when combined with the trivial observations about reverses and duals (or `complements') shows that $\sigma$ and $\sigma'$ are classically Wilf equivalent for all $\sigma,\sigma' \in S_3$.
+This has been proved in many ways, for instance in \cite[pp.~242-243]{knuth1} and \cite[pp.~60-61]{knuth2}, \cite{richards}, \cite{krattenthaler}, et cetera, but perhaps the most elegant proof is due to Simion and Schmidt~\cite{simion}.
+We extend the proof of Simion and Schmidt and exactly classify those posets for which $123$ and $132$ are Wilf equivalent patterns.

+An important tool from classical pattern avoidance is the use of left-to-right minima to demonstrate bijections.
+An entry of $\sigma \in S_n$ is called a \emph{left-to-right minimum} (LRM) if it is less than every entry to its left.
+Fixing the positions of the LRM of $\sigma \in S_n$, there is exactly one way to fill in the remaining entries to yield a permutation with those LRM which avoids $132$.
+There is also exactly one way to fill in the entries to yield a permutation with those LRM which avoids $123$.
+Proving this rigorously gives Simion and Schmidt's bijection between $132$- and $123$-avoiding permutations.